The best SIM-only mobile plans in Australia (May 2024)

 Telstra and Boost Mobile customers get access to the full Telstra mobile network.
 But there are also plenty of other telcos that operate on the slightly smaller but still expansive Telstra wholesale network.
 This category is designed to acknowledge the popularity of the Telstra network with SIM-only users.

-At the start of the month, the Belong 25GB Mobile Plan was the most popular SIM-only plan on the Telstra network.
+At the start of the month, the Belong 25GB Mobile Plan was still the most popular SIM-only plan on the Telstra network.
 For $29 a month you get 25GB of max-speed data, with no excess data charges.
-Admittedly, speeds are throttled to 1Mbps, which isn’t particularly speedy.
-Expect max download speeds up to 150Mbps, which includes Telstra 5G network coverage, plus you can store or gift unused monthly data.
+Admittedly, post-25GB speeds are throttled to 1Mbps, which isn’t particularly fast.
+Within the data cap, though, expect max download speeds up to 150Mbps on the Telstra 5G network, plus you can store or gift unused monthly data.

 Main plan details